 If you want visitors to see your stunning oak tree, consider edging the tree’s base with small stones or bricks and adding layers of textured mulch.
 The mulch enhances the tree’s beauty and health, while the edging holds the mulch in place and makes the base of the tree pop.

 Edging can also be a barrier to protect the roots from people, pets, and lawn mowers.
 Hedges can make an excellent barrier that accentuates the tree while also limiting access.

 FAQs About Landscaping Around Trees

 Surfacing tree roots may make your tree vulnerable to the sharp blades of a mower.
 When equipment damages your tree roots, your tree becomes susceptible to disease due to open wounds.

 Exposed roots may also prevent grass from growing, become a tripping hazard, and even lift structures.

-Cons of landscape fabric include decomposition gradually clogging the fabric’s drainage pores, a lack of biodiversity, and minimal organic materials.
-For a healthier soil, consider using an organic mulch like wood chips or shredded bark, which you can often find for free.
+The cons of landscape fabric include decomposition gradually clogging the fabric’s drainage pores, a lack of biodiversity, and minimal organic materials.
+For healthier soil, when landscaping under trees, consider using an organic mulch like wood chips or shredded bark, which you can often find for free.

-The last thing you want to do is build a landscape design on your own and later find out mismanaged curb appeal damaged your favorite tree.
+The last thing you want to do is build a landscape design on your own and later find out that mismanaged curb appeal damaged your tree’s health.